 Goal 3: Staff training and professional development led to an increase in focus on data, student achievement and providing an equity lens for our programs.
 PD on SEL also increased the engagement from both staff and students and also increased relational capacity building between all stakeholders.
 Because of this, SAVA had successfully attended SSC, home visits occurred based on families needs, parent workshops were held monthly in the second semester and families attending in person events.
 Materials were provided to classrooms to increase the level of engagement in classes.
 SAVA had a record number of students enroll in the Career Technical Education classes offered on campus, the Middle School program implemented the start of project based learning with students and will continue to build out units for hands-on learning.
 SAVA started its first Ultimate Frisbee team and students created clubs outside of school.
-As SAVA transitioned back from COVID we had an increase in overall ADA from 2020-2021 to 2021-2022 and from 2022-2023.
-2022-23 Students had opportunities to take a field trips to San Francisco to build upon their photography skills and students had the opportunity to join the SAVA Ultimate Frisbee team and travel within sacramento for tournaments, these are a few examples of how students increase engagement in school through field trips.
+As SAVA transitioned back from COVID we had an increase in overall ADA from 2020-2021 to 2021-2022 and to 2022-2023.
+Students participated in the Sacramento State Ropes Course to build teamwork and engagement.
+Students had opportunities to take a field trip to San Francisco to build upon their photography skills and students had the opportunity to join the SAVA Ultimate Frisbee team and travel within Sacramento for tournaments.
+These are just a few examples of how students increase engagement in school through field trips.
 SAVA staff participated in Staff PD that aligned with SEL/ Trauma Informed practices to increase student/ family engagement.
 SAVA also engaged in culturally relevant PD and started implementing culturally relevant strategies with students.
-SAVA sent staff to virtual conferences that focused on (teaching strategies and CRTL) and curriculum development SAVA has over 50 CTE classes and 12 pathways for students to participate in.
+SAVA sent staff to virtual conferences that focused on teaching strategies and CRTL.
+Curriculum development SAVA focused on expanding over 30 CTE classes and 12 pathways for students to participate in.
 SAVA funded CTE teachers to deliver hands-on, work based learning skills and high engagement outcomes for all of the SAVA CTE courses.
 SAVA had a record amount of students enrolled in CTE courses this school year.